New round of Collaborative Pairs (Western NSW) starting November 2020

 For further information about the program, please go to: https://chf.org.au/collaborative-pairs

 Collaborative Pairs is a leadership training program developed by the King's Fund, an independent charity working to improve health and care in England.

-The Consumers Health Forum of Australia (CHF), in collaboration with the Kings Fund (UK), four Primary Health Networks in NSW and Victoria and the Australian Commission on Safety and Quality in Health Care are undertaking this trial
+The Consumers Health Forum of Australia (CHF), in collaboration with the Kings Fund (UK), four Primary Health Networks in NSW and Victoria and the Australian Commission on Safety and Quality in Health Care are undertaking Australian trails of this program.

 Who is it for?